Last updated May 2023

 Since the beginning of the COVID-19 pandemic, “empathy” and “compassion” have been buzzwords in almost every industry.
-People are craving the human connection and understanding that comes with empathy, which is why now more than ever, understanding empathy and compassion is extremely important.
+People are craving the human connection and understanding that comes with empathy, which is why now more than ever, understanding compassionate, empathetic communication is extremely important.

 A Framework for Empathetic Communication

-Since then, I’ve trained patient account representatives to use my communication principles while collecting balances from patients.
-That experience, coupled with the lessons I learned from the COVID-19 pandemic, has led me to create the Compassionate Framework for Healthcare Collections, which is a step-by-step guide for training patient account representatives to collect medical debts empathetically and effectively.
+Since then, I’ve trained patient account representatives to use my empathetic communication principles while collecting balances from patients.
+That experience, coupled with the lessons I learned from the COVID-19 pandemic, have led me to create the Compassionate Framework for Healthcare Collections.

 - Understanding the patient experience

 - Investing in top skill sets

 I wholeheartedly believe that we’re entering a paradigm shift brought on by the pandemic, and healthcare providers across the country will need to find new ways to collect on accounts — ways that involve communicating with empathy.